dejangrba/brittle-opacity/README.md

-# brittle-opacity
+# Brittle Opacity
-Brittle Opacity: Ambiguities of the Creative AI --- Paper
+Ambiguities of the Creative AI
+Paper